HubSpot lead syncing for lead forms from Google Ads, LinkedIn Ads, and Facebook Ads

 This is also a useful feature if you’re not already using HubSpot as your CRM – and it’s already possible with the free version.

 With HubSpot, you can sort your leads into lists and set up automatic email delivery to the responsible people in sales – with a free Zapier account and Gmail .
 In this way, the sales department is informed directly by e-mail for every new incoming lead from lead forms and immediately receives all relevant contact data.
-If you need help with this, you can get free consultation:
+If you have any questions regarding this blog article, feel free to ask:

 Summary: Lead Syncing with HubSpot